Nordic American Tankers Limited (NAT): History, Ownership, Mission, How It Works & Makes Money

 Nordic American Tankers Limited (NAT) Ownership Structure

-Retail & Public Float ~66.5% Shares held by individual investors and the general public.
+Retail & Other Public 55.31% The remaining float held by individual investors and other non-institutional entities.
+(Calculated)

 Nordic American Tankers Limited (NAT) Mission and Values